Contrastive Decoding: Open-ended Text Generation as Optimization: Experimental Setup

-\paragraph{MAUVE.} MAUVE \cite{pillutla2021mauve} score (the higher the better) is a reference-based metric that measures the distribution similarity between the set of generated text and the set of gold reference.
+\paragraph{MAUVE.} MAUVE \cite{pillutla2021mauve} score (the higher the better) measures the distribution similarity between the set of generated text and the set of gold reference.

-\paragraph{Coherence.} We follow \citet{Su2022ACF} and approximate coherence by cosine similarity between the sentence embeddings of prompt $\xprompt$ and generated continuation $\xcont$: $\coherence (\xcont, \xprompt) = \frac{\Emb(\xprompt) \cdot \Emb(\xcont)}{||\Emb(\xprompt)|| \cdot ||\Emb(\xcont)||}$, where $\Emb(x)$ is the pre-trained SimCSE sentence embedding \cite{gao2021simcse}.
+\paragraph{Coherence.} We follow \citet{Su2022ACF} and approximate coherence by cosine similarity between the sentence embeddings of prompt $\xprompt$ and generated continuation $\xcont$: $\coherence (\xcont, \xprompt) = \frac{\Emb(\xprompt) \cdot \Emb(\xcont)}{||\Emb(\xprompt)|| \cdot ||\Emb(\xcont)||}$, where $\Emb(x)$ is the pre-trained SimCSE sentence embedding \cite{gao2021simcse}. \looseness=-1

-\paragraph{Human Evaluation.} In order to evaluate the quality of the generated text, we consider two critical aspects: \emph{fluency} and \emph{coherence}.
+\paragraph{Human Eval.} In order to evaluate the quality of the generated text, we consider two critical aspects: \emph{fluency} and \emph{coherence}.
 A fluent piece of text is written in grammatical English and has a natural flow (\eg excluding unnatural repetition or web formatting).
 A coherent piece of text should stay on topic with the prompt and avoid unnatural topic drift.

-We ask Amazon Mechanical Turkers to read two continuations (A and B) of the same prompt, and compare their fluency and coherence by choosing among three options: A is more coherent/fluent; B is more coherent/fluent; A and B are similarly coherent/fluent.
-We report the percentage of times that Turkers choose each of the three options.
+We ask Amazon Mechanical Turkers to read two continuations (A and B) of the same prompt, and choose the more fluent/coherent continuation or decide they are similar.